LMazzole/ArdMagLev/README.md

 # ArdMagLev
-This Project is based on the [AirBonsai](https://www.instructables.com/id/Arduino-Air-Bonsai-Levitation/)-Project from FunLab.
+This Project is based on the [AirBonsai](https://www.instructables.com/id/Arduino-Air-Bonsai-Levitation/)-Project from Funelab.

 - [General Setup](#general-setup)
 - [Initial Problems](#initial-problems)